 When she was first diagnosed with Alzheimer's she was already getting lost.
 The doctor did say that she should not be driving anymore and restricted her.
 She made my life hell and cried how she couldn't even go to the cemetery anymore to visit my dad's grave.
 I spoke with the doctor and he allowed her to drive there and in town.
-Fast forward four years.....She hasn't gotten lost lately (she really hasn't been… read more
+Fast forward four years.....She hasn't gotten lost lately (she really hasn't been driving too much lately, I have a tracker on her phone so I know when she leaves and I… read more

 Again the law is quite clear, that when you self certify that you are fit to drive, and if you drive and have an accident, your licence will be revoked, unless you are passed as fit to do so by a doctor - unlikely!